glenfant/aws.authrss/README.rst

 Do not assign tokens to users authenticated from an user folder that's not in the Plone site (i.e a Zope root manager).

-Add unit tests to KSS handlers (Any help appreciated).